antcim/netsecqkd/README.md

     - default: 128
 - \-q <float, 0 < n <=1>
     - fidelity of the quantum channels
-    - default: 1
+    - default: 0.97
+- \-t
+    - set delta time of the messages in seconds
 - \-e
-    - print error rates
-    - default: false
+    - set end time of the destination in seconds
 - \-k
     - print generated/remaining keys
     - default: false
-- \-v
-    - verbose printing of the network and pairing setup
-    - default: false
-- \-d
-    - the number of nodes composing the network we want to test
-    - default: 50

 ## Dependencies List
 ### Python Libs